Statement of Purpose

 AMIA uses a number of methods to resolve potential conflicts of interest, including: limiting content of the presentation to that which has been reviewed by one or more peer reviewers; ensuring that all scientific research referred to conforms to generally accepted standards of experimental design, data collection, and analysis; undertaking review of the educational activity by a content reviewer to evaluate for potential bias, balance in presentation, evidence-based content or other indicators of integrity, and absence of bias; monitoring the educational activity to evaluate for commercial bias in the presentation; and/or reviewing participant feedback to evaluate for commercial bias in the activity.

-The following members of the iHealth 2017 Clinical Informatics Conference Planning Committee disclose that they do have relevant financial relationships with commercial interests:
+No members of the InSpire 2017 Planning Committee (nor their life partners) has relevant financial relationships with commercial interests:

-The following presenters disclose that they do not have relevant financial relationships with commercial interests:
+The following Presenters/Faculty at InSpire 2017 disclose that neither they nor their life partners have relevant financial relationships with commercial interests:

-The following presenters disclose that they do have relevant financial relationships with commercial interests:
+The following Presenters/Faculty at InSpire 2017 disclose that they and/or their life partners have relevant financial relationships with commercial interests:

-No AMIA staff involved in planning content for this activity have relevant financial relationships with commercial interests: Dasha Cohen, Doug Fridsma, Lauren Koleszar, Pesha Rubinstein, Jeffery Smith, Jeffrey Williamson
+No AMIA staff involved in planning content for this activity (nor their life partners) has relevant financial relationships with commercial interests: Dasha Cohen, Doug Fridsma, Lauren Koleszar, Pesha Rubinstein, Wanda Sheridan, Jeffrey Williamson